Omaha, Nebraska Therapists

 Receiving mental health treatment in Omaha is a large challenge.
 In June 2015, the Nebraska Behavioral Health Workforce reported that 48 of Nebraska’s 93 counties did not have a mental or behavioral health provider.
 The National Alliance on Mental Illness (NAMI) Nebraska helps conduct more than a dozen support groups statewide and manages the city chapters.
 The funding for this organization was cut by $60,000 this year.
 This is not the only challenge for those who experience mental health symptoms.
 Stigma is a severely large deterrent in Omaha, especially in rural areas.

 Serious mental health illness affects approximately 91,000 people in the state of Nebraska.
-About 5% of the youth are impacted by mental illness through their own individual experience or through their parents’ illnesses.
+About 5% of the youth are impacted by mental illness through their own experience or their parents’ illnesses.
 The third leading cause of death for the ages between 8 and 24 is suicide.
 There are two-thirds of this demographic who are not getting any treatment at all.

 Omaha is dealing with an opioid epidemic along with the rest of the nation.
 However, Nebraska has remained our nation’s leader in preventing overdose deaths.
-In 2017, they exceeded the Division of Public Health’s goal in having 90% of community pharmacies to electronically connect to the Prescription Drug Monitoring Program (PDMP) by including 100%.
+In 2017, they exceeded the Division of Public Health’s goal of having 90% of community pharmacies electronically connect to the Prescription Drug Monitoring Program (PDMP) by including 100%.
 And, in 2018, they surpassed their goal to register healthcare providers into the program by finishing the project six months earlier than expected.
 They created an outlined, comprehensive, and progressive plan to continue to prevent opioid abuse.

 Choosing to receive treatment is an important step in healing from mental health symptoms and conditions.
 Once this decision is made, we would like to help make it easier for you to find the right fit for yourself.
 We compiled a list of providers and organizations below.
 It is beneficial to determine what is important to you regarding the provider and list those items to narrow down your selection.
 Do you care about their gender?
 Their specialties?
 Their education and training?

 List your symptoms and concerns, so you do not forget any of them when you have your first discussion with a treatment provider.
 If you can remember, write down when they started and how frequent they are.
-Include any relationship concerns and substance / alcohol abuse issues.
+Include any relationship concerns and substance/alcohol abuse issues.

 Boys Town has been providing crisis care and mental health support since 1917.
-Their slogan is “Saving Children / Healing Families”, since they offer programs for the child and the family as a whole.
+Their slogan is “Saving Children / Healing Families” since they offer programs for the child and the family as a whole.
 Additional services include in-home counseling and educational programs.

 Region 6 Behavioral Healthcare offers crisis support, a mental health respite, detoxification services, and emergency community support.
 Care is provided to those who are non-insured.